Looking for a quick and simple camping checklist?

 We wanted something quick and simple that could get us out the door ASAP.

-We wrote this post to help you plan your own quick camping trip, without the hassle of packing for the next apocalypse.
+We wrote this post to help you plan your own quick camping trip, without the hassle of packing your entire house in the car.

 Read on for the perfect list for the first-time camper, or anyone who wants a simple camping checklist to help them get outside and do what they love best – being outside!